alpas/alpasdev/src/main/resources/docs/http-response.md

 <a name="attaching-cookies"></a>
 #### [Attaching Cookies](#attaching-cookies)

-Send a cookie back to the client by calling one of `addCookie()` methods.
+Send a cookie back to the client by calling the `add()` method on the `cookie` property, which is an instance of `CookieJar`.

 <div class="sublist">

-- `fun addCookie(name: String, value: String?, lifetime: Duration, path: String?, domain: String?, secure: Boolean, httpOnly: Boolean)`
+- `fun add(name: String, value: String?, lifetime: Duration, path: String?, domain: String?, secure: Boolean, httpOnly: Boolean)`

     * **name** - The name of the cookie.
 Must not be empty.
     * **value** - The payload of the cookie.